 Wagner’s music is better than it sounds. ~ Edgar Wilson Nye

-People tend to love Starbucks despite it tasting like it was brewed for three weeks in the center of the sun.
+People tend to love Starbucks despite their coffee tasting like it was brewed for three weeks in the center of the sun.

-Happily, there’s a little-known solution: ask for a pour-over.
+Happily, there’s a solution: ask for a pour-over.

 The pour-over method is a technique normally employed by much higher-end coffee shops, and it yields you a custom cup of coffee that isn’t scalded from hours of overbrewing.

 It takes longer (approximately five minutes), but the result is a remarkably good cup of coffee from Starbucks.
 As a bonus, doing this also allows you to try beans other than whatever they have brewed at the time, and it doesn’t even cost more than a regular pour.

 Give it a go next time you’re in.
 It’ll be nice to add “coffee” to the list of things Starbucks does well.

 [ Note: for best results, I recommend getting the blonde roast.
 Even when made custom many of the darker roasts still taste a bit scalded. ]